✓ Updated February 2026

 Berlin's extensive U-Bahn (underground) and S-Bahn (overground) network is the backbone of public transport, connecting virtually every corner of the city.
 They are efficient, frequent, and the best way to cover longer distances quickly.

 Trams are a fantastic way to see the city at a slower pace, especially in the eastern parts of Berlin where they are more prevalent.
-They offer a more relaxed journey and often pass through charming neighborhoods.
+They offer a more scenic route than the U-Bahn and are great for shorter hops between neighborhoods.

 Walking

-Many of Berlin's most interesting areas, like Mitte, Kreuzberg, and Prenzlauer Berg, are best explored on foot.
-It allows you to discover hidden courtyards, street art, and local cafes you'd otherwise miss.
+Many of Berlin's most interesting neighborhoods, like Kreuzberg, Prenzlauer Berg, and Mitte, are best explored on foot.
+This allows you to discover hidden courtyards, street art, and local cafes you'd otherwise miss.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.